top of page

 • Loan modification agreements

-Without notarization, many real estate documents cannot be recorded or enforced.
+Without notarization, many of these cannot be recorded.

 Estate Planning Documents Requiring Notarization

-Estate planning is one of the most common reasons clients request a mobile notary.
+Estate planning is one of the most common reasons for notarization.

 • Powers of attorney